anyamiletic/rn_navigation/README.md

 <img src="https://github.com/anyamiletic/rn_navigation/blob/main/assets/bottomNavFinished.png" alt="bottom tab navigator" width="25%" height="25%" />

-For each stack we have specified an icon and a tab label, meaning that for every screen in the Home stack, we will have a highlighted home icon and a Home label.
+For each stack we have specified an icon and a tab label. `tabBarIcon` recieves the `focused` prop, which we can use to highlight the current route (`tabBarLabel` can also recieve this prop).
 There are many possibilities with `options` and `screenOptions` properties, some of which are explored at https://reactnavigation.org/docs/screen-options/.
 Let's use `screenOptions` in Drawer Navigator to change the header and route names in the drawer menu:

 ###### DrawerNavigator.js: